 My vegan friend is tired of getting the third-degree about not eating meat.
 If she had a seed for every time she gets asked the question “How do you get your protein?,” she’d be able to plant her own garden of frustration.

-Torre Washington, a vegan professional bodybuilder, is living proof.
+Vegan professional bodybuilder Torre Washington is living proof.
 He’s been following a vegan diet for almost 20 years and his strong and fit physique hasn’t been compromised.
 Instead, he attributes his success and growth to this vegan diet and lifestyle.

 “I’m looking for nutrients and focused on variety,” he tells the Washington Post.

-Take beans and legumes, for example.
-There are endless options: black beans, garbanzo beans, kidney beans, and you can’t forget the lentils.
-Incorporate a cup of any of these and you’re getting 18 grams of protein—that’s about as much protein as a chicken breast.
+Beans and legumes are a great example of plant-based sources of protein.
+There are endless options under the umbrella: black beans, garbanzo beans, kidney beans, lupini beans, and you can’t forget the lentils.
+Incorporate a cup of any of these and you’re getting up to around 40 grams of protein—that’s about as much protein as a chicken breast.

 Then there’s the beloved quinoa, currently one of the shining stars of healthy, delicious eating.
 Not only is it easy to cook, it’s also a go-to ingredient for a well-balanced meal.
 One cup will give you nine grams of protein.